Krill Oil vs. Fish Oil: What to Know About Omega-3 Fatty Acids

 There are three main types of omega-3 fatty acids:

-What do omega-3 fatty acids do?
+The benefits of omega-3 fatty acids

 In 2013, scientists established a connection between living a longer life and eating about two servings of fish per week.[1]
 In the study, people with higher levels of omega-3s had a 27% decrease in overall mortality risk.

-You can find these fatty acids in foods like fatty fish, grass-fed beef, algae oils, sardines, brussels sprouts and walnuts.
+You can find these fatty acids in foods like fatty fish, grass-fed beef, algae oils, sardines, Brussels sprouts and walnuts.
 But if you want the biggest benefits, krill oil delivers in more ways than one.

 Also, the majority of the omega-3 fatty acids in vegetable sources come in the form of a single type of fatty acid called alpha-linolenic acid (ALA).
 ALA can be converted into the other two essential fatty acid forms (EPA and DHA), but here’s the catch: Humans can convert only about 1-4% of ALA.